kukey02/ConvoBot/README.md

 ## Features
 - Conversational capabilities powered by ChatGPT and Eleven Labs API.
 - Full-stack application with React and FastAPI for seamless integration.
-- Option to customize the voice to sound human or use your own voice.
+- Option to customize the voice to sound human or use your own voice
 - Prompt engineering techniques to optimize AI language model responses.

 ## Prerequisites